wishihab/WeDefend/README.md

 This Application will help you to monitor your device.
 Note: This application is not an antivirus, this app can't remove and detect RAT Trojan automatically, this app will analyze RAT Trojan from amateur to normal skill attackers.

-- [x] Previeous read me here : https://github.com/wishihab/WiDefend/tree/master/v1.0/widefend
+- [x] Previous read me here : https://github.com/wishihab/WiDefend/tree/master/v1.0/widefend

 # Windows Application using Java
 #Feature